 - Project documentation should begin before experimentation with the current forms available.
-Projects involving human participants, vertebrate animals, and potentially hazardous biological agents must be reviewed and approved by a local or regional Institutional Review Board (IRB) or Scientific Review Committee (SRC) prior to the start of experimentation. urrent at the start of the project which may in some cases be prior to experimentation begins, a local or regional Institutional Review Board (IRB) or Scientific Review Committee (SRC) with the ISEF-affiliated fair must review and approve most projects involving human participants, vertebrate animals, and potentially hazardous biological agents.
+Projects involving human participants, vertebrate animals, and potentially hazardous biological agents must be reviewed and approved by a local or regional Institutional Review Board (IRB) or Scientific Review Committee (SRC) prior to the start of experimentation.
 Note: If a project involves the testing of a student designed invention, prototype or concept by a human, an IRB review and approval may be required prior to experimentation.
-See Human Participants Rules for details. - Every student must complete the Student Checklist (1A), a Research Plan/Project Summary and Approval Form (1B) and review the project with the Adult Sponsor in coordination with completion by the Adult Sponsor of the Checklist for Adult Sponsor (1). - A Qualified Scientist is required for all studies involving Biosafety Level 2 (BSL-2) potentially hazardous biological agents and DEA-controlled substances and is also required for many human participant studies and many vertebrate animal studies. - After initial IRB/SRC approval (if required), any proposed changes in the Student Checklist (1A) and Research Plan/ Project Summary must be re-approved before laboratory experimentation/data collection resumes. - 5.
-Projects which are continuations of a previous year's work and which require IRB/SRC approval must undergo the review process with the current year ResearchPlan/Project Summary prior to experimentation/data collection for the current year. - 6.
-Any continuing project must document that the additional research is new and different.
-(Continuation/Research Progression Projects Form (7)). - 7.
-If work was conducted in a regulated research institution, industrial setting or any work site other than home, school or field at any time during the current ISEF project year, the Regulated Research Institutional/Industrial Setting Form (1C) must be completed and displayed at the project booth. - 8.
+See Human Participants Rules for details. - Every student must complete the Student Checklist (1A), a Research Plan/Project Summary and Approval Form (1B) and review the project with the Adult Sponsor in coordination with completion by the Adult Sponsor of the Checklist for Adult Sponsor (1). - A Qualified Scientist is required for all studies involving Biosafety Level 2 (BSL-2) potentially hazardous biological agents and DEA-controlled substances and is also required for many human participant studies and many vertebrate animal studies. - After initial IRB/SRC approval (if required), any proposed changes in the Student Checklist (1A) and Research Plan/ Project Summary must be re-approved before laboratory experimentation/data collection resumes. - Projects which are continuations of a previous year's work and which require IRB/SRC approval must undergo the review process with the current year Research Plan/Project Summary prior to experimentation/data collection for the current year. - Any continuing project must document that the additional research is new and different by completing Continuation/ Research Progression Projects Form (7).
+This form must be displayed at the project booth. - 7.
+If work was conducted either virtually or on site at a regulated research institution, industrial setting, or any work site other than home, school or field at any time during the current ISEF project year, the Regulated Research Institutional/Industrial Setting Form (1C) must be completed and displayed at the project booth. - 8.
 After experimentation, each student or team must submit a (maximum) 250-word, one-page abstract which summarizes the current year's work.
 The abstract must describe research conducted by the student, not by the supervising adult(s). - A project data book and research paper are not required, but are strongly recommended for judging purposes.
-Regional or local fairs may require a project data book and/or a research paper.
+Regional or local fairs may require a project data book and/or a research paper. - 10.
 All signed forms, certifications, and permits must be available for review by all regional, state, national and international affiliated fair SRCs in which the student(s) participate.
 This review must occur after experimentation and before competition.